Roger Reeves

 Description

-Learn the skills you need to format layout projects in InDesign.
-Explore the principal elements of the software including paragraph and character styles, object styles, layers, and master pages, as well as how to import graphics.
-Develop strategies for solving design problems, a design vocabulary, and an understanding of the key role InDesign can play in creating professional work.
-Students should have basic computer skills before signing up for this course, experience with Adobe Illustrator and Adobe Photoshop is recommended.
+Learn the skills you need to manipulate and enhance photographs and digital images.
+Explore the principal elements of design, including composition, color, and typography, as you develop strategies for solving design problems, a design vocabulary, and an understanding of the key role Photoshop can play in creating professional work.
+Students should have basic computer skills before signing up for this course.

 |